 Basic Rider Course

-Phase 1: Motorcycle familiarization, clutch control, throttle control, riding posture, and the four basic skills of straight-line riding, turning, shifting, and stopping.
+Phase 1: Get familiar with motorcycle, clutch control, throttle control, riding posture, and the four basic skills of straight-line riding, turning, shifting, and stopping.

 Phase 2: Limited-space maneuvers, counter-steering, cornering, and swerving.